• Skip to primary navigation

 Is It Safe?

-According to Worthy, they can sell business inventory or the real estate collateral to cover the default.
+According to Worthy, they can sell the real estate collateral to cover any possible loan defaults.
 But in the case of the business bonds, if the business has no inventory to sell, that may not work too well.
 As for investors, there's no information about what happens to their principal in the event of a loan default, but the bonds are not backed by only one loan, but by all the loans in the offering’s portfolio so that does spread the risk.
+The good news is Worthy has never had a loan loss in its real estate portfolio to date.

 Final Thoughts

-If you want to back growing American businesses, including real estate developers, while earning a reasonable return, this can be a great way to do it.
+If you want to back community real estate projects, while earning a reasonable return, this can be a great way to do it.
 But you should limit your exposure to an amount of your portfolio that you are willing to lose if negative events happen in the economy.

 Check out Worthy here >>